 On April 10, 2009, the Court set June 22, 2009, as the date for the "merits hearing" on the Cross-Motions for Judgment on the Record for all three Petitioners who planned to go forward in challenging their detention.
 Al-Adahi's case, including the Petitioner's live direct and cross-examination on June 23, 2009, was presented to the Court over a four-day period.
-On June 25, Petitioners Petitioners for the court over a four-day period.
-On June 25, Petitioners for the court of the court of their counsel to not proceed with litigating their Motions.
-Cases were then stayed until October 1, 2009.
-Order (June 25, 2009).
+On June 25, Petitioners instructed their counsel to not proceed with litigating their Motions.